 THINGS TO DO IN GRANADA

 1. Enjoy Free Tapas

 We travel for food so it’s no surprise that Granada’s free tapas is first on our list.
+If you travel for food like we do, then it’s one of the most fun things to do in Granada.
 As far as I know, it’s just one of a handful of cities in Spain that gives you a free plate of tapas with every order of a drink.

 When we were checking into our AirBnB, our host was describing to us the magic of Granada’s free tapas.
 She explained that any bar that tries to charge you for tapas is a tourist trap.
 Turn around and walk out because local bars will never charge you for it.